jojoqc/dev-projects/rust/README.md

  <p>
  <h2>Getting started</h2> with <b>RUST</b> and making some projects
- to get used to the syntax, compiler, tools, standard library, and RUST enviroment in general.
+ to get used to the syntax, compiler, tools, standard library, and RUST environment in general.
  <p>

 <p>The list of training projects:</p>